gvwilson/sensibleadventures/coriandel/coriandel.md

 time.
 "Well then, that wasn't so bad, was it?
 Come on."

 I pressed my hand to my arm, then examined it in the light from my mother's-side cousin's lantern.
-It was sticky, but the creature's claws had only cut skin, not flesh.
-"To be away from here," my mother's-side cousin urged quietly.
-"To fear the smell of blood will draw other things."
+It was sticky, but the creature's claws had only torn skin, not muscle.
+"Away from here," my mother's-side cousin said quietly.
+"The smell of blood will draw other things."

-I nodded, then jumped as the creature's body turned itself over and began scrabbling around on the floor like a drunkard looking for a dropped coin.
+I nodded, then jumped as the creature's body turned itself over and began scrabbling around on the floor like a drunkard looking for a dropped sweet.
 My mother's-side cousin and I looked at the Karabandi.
 He shrugged.
 "Leave it."
-We stepped wide around the twisted thing.
+We stepped wide around the unnatural thing.
 As we passed, I kicked its head as hard as I could.
-Up it flew, like a child's ball, to lodge in the branches of a nearby tree.
+Up it flew like a child's ball to lodge in the branches of a nearby tree.

 There was a well in the middle of the garden of lights.
-The emir's thief described it to us as big enough for an elephant.
+The emir's thief had described it as being big enough for an elephant.
 "You really don't want to fall in," she said, as if we might have thought to do so.
+We gave it a wide berth.

-Another silver gate waited for us on the far side of the garden, another black passage, and more stairs, down and down.
-At their end lay the tombs of those who had ruled the Karaband after the Mutiny.
-Ruled badly, for the most part, wielding ancient scavenged sorceries that they did not understand until they too destroyed themselves.
-We remember, even when those who live in cities forget or pretend to forget.
+Another silver gate waited for us on the far side of the garden, another passage, and more stairs, down and down.
+At their end lay the tombs of those who had ruled the Karaband after the Pilots.
+Ruled badly, for the most part, throwing ancient scavenged sorceries that they did not understand at once another until they too destroyed themselves.
+The Darpani remember them, even if those who live in cities have forgotten.

-The Karabandi drank another mouthful from his canteen.
-"Ready?" he asked us once again.
-I have wondered since what he would have said or done if we had told him "no".
+The Karabandi swallowed another mouthful from his canteen.
+"Ready?"
+I have wondered since what he would have said or done if we had said "no".
 But instead, we nodded and followed him.

 -----